tmetsch/suricate/README.md

   maximum security run a Execution node in a container (LXC, cgroups, Solaris zone, ...).
 Enforce capping rules on the Execution nodes wherever possible.
 Execution nodes talk to the MongoDB directly so if you might want to *schedule* them close to the data for maximum performance.
+You can also execute Execution nodes with different environment (versions of packages etc.).
+Execution nodes make Suricate a distributed system itself.

 # Security considerations